DIY Heating Pad | Aromatherapy, Corn, and Rice Heating Pads

 Of course, this step is for an aromatherapy heating pad.
 Many times people don’t want the extra “aroma” and just make their heating pads with rice and omit the essential oil.
 That’s fine!

 Step 2.
-Measure and cut your fabric.
+Measure and cut your DIY Heating Pad fabric

 For the bag, I folded my fabric in half, so cut out a 7″ x 22″ piece and a 4″ x 10″ piece.